diasks2/surveyor_example/README.md

 Now navigate to http://[yourappname].herokuapp.com/surveys

-you can visit this tutorials example here: [http://surveyor-example.herokuapp.com/surveys](http://surveyor-example.herokuapp.com/surveys)
+you can visit the example for this tutorial here: [http://surveyor-example.herokuapp.com/surveys](http://surveyor-example.herokuapp.com/surveys)

 13) Try making your own survey